Shippable/docs/sources/provision/google-cloud-with-ansible.md

-page_main_title: Google Cloud Infrastructure
+page_main_title: Provisioning Google Cloud with Ansible
 main_section: Provision
-sub_section: Provisioning with Ansible
+sub_section: Google Cloud infrastructure

-# Google Cloud with Ansible
+# Provisioning Google Cloud infrastructure with Ansible

 With Shippable, you can use [Ansible](https://www.ansible.com/) from Red Hat within Pipelines to provision infrastructure on [Google Cloud](https://cloud.google.com/).
 You would do so with a `runSh` job.
 Both of those jobs have ansible command line tools and [google module](http://docs.ansible.com/ansible/list_of_cloud_modules.html#google) requirements (python >= 2.6 and apache-libcloud) installed already.